glasnt/pyconau-practicals/08-signage-and-customs.md

 *Per the last image, this verbage was sourced from the University of Bristol's LGBT+ Society, so credit to them!*

-Since we were already ordering a bunch of posters, we also got some of the "You look great!" poster we saw used at DjangoCon US/Europe.
+Since we were already ordering a bunch of posters, we also got some of the "You look great!" poster we also saw used at DjangoCon US/Europe.
 Placed near the mirrors in the bathrooms, these were able to bring a touch of delight to our attendees.
-TODO(glasnt) fashion link?

 _Exclusive use of space_: Our ability to place signs in common conference areas was subject to us hiring an entire floor of our venue, and having exclusive use of the space.
 If your event is co-located in a conference centre, for example, this may not be possible.